jreziga/JrkDynamicPopupBundle/README.md

 }
 ```

-There are two other mode for both modalInformation and modalChoices.
+There are two other mode for both `modalInformation` and `modalChoices`.
-In fact, these two options are useful only for modalChoices.
+In fact, these two options are useful only for `modalChoices`.
 This is two examples:

 ``` js